gurugorule/.dotfiles/README.md

 ```

 > [!WARNING]
 > this repo is still under developement.
+Only For MacOS/Linux!